forseti-security/forseti-security/_docs/_latest/configure/inventory/gsuite.md

 page for the Forseti project and follow the instructions under section `To enable G Suite domain-wide delegation, follow these steps:` to enable [domain-wide delegation on the Forseti server service account](https://developers.google.com/admin-sdk/directory/v1/guides/delegation#create_the_service_account_and_credentials).

-### Delegate domain-wide authority to the Forseti server service account.
+### Delegate domain-wide authority to the Forseti server service account

 Follow [the instructions here](https://developers.google.com/admin-sdk/directory/v1/guides/delegation#delegate_domain-wide_authority_to_your_service_account) to grant the Forseti service account the following scopes: